iugamarian/links/README.md

 https://wiki.archlinux.org/index.php/Netconsole

+fw_setenv preboot_nc 'setenv nc_ready 0; for pingstat in 1 2 3 4 5; do; sleep 1; if run if_netconsole; then setenv nc_ready 1; fi; done; if test $nc_ready -eq 1; then run start_netconsole; fi'

+fw_setenv preboot 'run preboot_nc'

+fw_setenv ipaddr    '192.168.1.xxx'

+fw_setenv serverip '192.168.1.yyy'

+fw_setenv netmask '255.255.255.0'

+Not required to be used in this case:

 ncip = netconsole uboot ip

 ncipk = netconsole kernel ip

 From what I understand netconsole will only transmit on local network, worst case broadcast address.

+When kernel is being booted netconsole of kernel takes over and netconsole of Uboot stops.

 No ttl serial really needed if for editing you remove storage from NSA320 and edit on another computer